Azzi Fudd: Personal life

 Both of Fudd's parents were basketball players.
-Her mother, Katie, played at NC State and Georgetown before being drafted by the Sacramento Monarchs in the 2001 WNBA draft, while her father, Tim, played at American University.
-Her father was suspended during the 1996 season for "flagrant unsportsmanlike conduct" during a basketball game at East Carolina.
+Her mother, Katie Smrcka-Duffy Fudd, played at NC State and Georgetown before being drafted by the Sacramento Monarchs in the 2001 WNBA draft, while her father, Tim Fudd, played at American University.
 She has two younger brothers, Jon and Jose, whom her parents adopted in 2011, and an older brother named Thomas.

 She was named after Jennifer Azzi, a player whom her mother admired.
+Fudd donned the 1996 Olympic gold medalist's No. 8 jersey number in her honor as she won the 2021 FIBA U19 World Cup.
+Fudd remarked "I started to realize I love the game and that I was actually pretty good at it.
+And then I started to appreciate who Jennifer Azzi was.
+So probably around middle school was when it really kind of hit me that I was named after an amazing person and player."
+The two met in 2015, with Jennifer later stating "When I heard there was a child named after me, not my first name, but my last name, which is pretty unique... that's a huge honor."

-As of 2025, Fudd confirmed that she is dating former UConn teammate and Dallas Wings starter Paige Bueckers.
-The pair have been close friends since they were 16 and competing against each other for starting point guard on the U16 USA Basketball national team.
+As of 2025, Fudd confirmed that she is in a relationship with former UConn and current Dallas Wings teammate Paige Bueckers.
+The two met while competing against each other for starting point guard on the U16 USA Basketball national team.
+She became teammates once more with Bueckers after being selected 1st overall in the 2026 WNBA draft.